OPEN 01 April CLOSED 30 November

 Potato Bush Camp has expert fishing guides and a range of boats to perfectly suit the real fishing enthusiast.

-The camp supplies all fishing euipment, but for enthusiasts who prefer their own equipment, the following is a guideline as to what to bring:
+The camp supplies all fishing equipment, but for enthusiasts who prefer their own gear, the following is a guideline as to what to bring: